tomichj/user_time_zones/README.md

 UserTimeZones provides an easy way to work with multiple user time zones.

-UserTimeZones is intended to be small, simple, and well-tested.
-A large percentage of applications will require support for per-user time zones which this gem can assist with.
-The solution is simple; you could implement it yourself, but this library will let you implement the solution the same way, every time, without having to expend excess effort.
+UserTimeZones is small, simple, and tested.
+A large percentage of applications will require support for per-user time zones; this gem can help.
+The solution is simple, you could implement it yourself, but this library will let you implement the solution the same way, every time, without having to expend much effort.

+## Overview

+Your `User` model gets a `time_zone` attribute to record the `ActiveSupport::TimeZone` for that user. `User` also gets methods to set/get the time zone as an offset from `UTC`.
+Every controller action is executed in the context of the user's time zone.
+And, finally, some javascript will help you initially calculate the user's time zone when they sign up.

 ## Requirements